tsers-js/core/README.md

 ## Motivation

 *What if your application was just a pure function?* That's a very interesting idea introduced by [Cycle.js](http://cycle.js.org/).
-Although this idea is nice, the actual implementation of Cycle is not.
-The development is driven by vague concepts such as "read/write effects" and "pureness" of the `main`, resulting inconsistency in driver implementations (even official ones!) and leaving the real issues open - the entire framework is designed to create a "cycle" around the application.
-However developers must still implement their own "sub-cycles" and "isolation" inside their pure apps.
+Although the idea is nice, the actual implementation of Cycle is not.
+The development is driven by vague concepts such as "read/write effects" and "pureness" of the `main`, resulting inconsistency in driver implementations (even among the official ones!) and leaving the real issues open - the entire framework is designed to create a "cycle" around the application.
+However developers must still implement their own "sub-cycles" and "isolation" inside their "pure apps".

 Despite its implementation flaws, Cycle has some great concepts.
 Maintaining those concepts and implementing them properly is the goal of **TSERS**: